Non-solicitation agreements for independent contractors explained

 Why do companies use non-solicitation agreements?

-In each example, the non-solicitation agreement serves to protect the company from unfairly losing clients or employees to someone who previously worked for or with the company.
+In each example, the non-solicitation agreement serves to protect the company from unfairly losing clients or employees to someone who previously worked for or with the company—a vital consideration when 6.9 million people hold contingent jobs.

 If you're planning on hiring an independent contractor, it may be a good idea to get them to sign a non-solicitation agreement to safeguard your business.